romainberger/dotfiles/bin/script-time/README.md

 It will just log in the console the tasks and the total time for each of these tasks.

-Nothing fancy, so there is no error handling or default time if you don't provide the arguments.
+If you don't provide the date range it will output a report for the current month.